-- All students are required to participate in at least one athletic offering per year. - To accommodate the MAC period after school, athletic practices will not begin until 4:00 (swimming will be an exception for 2019-2020). - The Athletic Director, in consultation with the Head of Upper School, determines early dismissal times for athletic contests.
+- All students are required to participate in at least one athletic offering per year. - To accommodate the MAC period after school, athletic practices will not begin until 4:00. - The Athletic Director, in consultation with the Head of Upper School, determines early dismissal times for athletic contests.
 Students may not leave class before the designated dismissal time. - Any student with an unexcused absence from classes may be ruled ineligible for that day's practice or contest.
 Determination of eligibility under such circumstances will be made by the Athletic Director and/or the Head of Upper School. - Students arriving to school late as the result of illness or fatigue must sign in by 10 am to be eligible for after-school activities. - Students must display the highest level of sportsmanship at all times. - Refer to the SDS Athletic Handbook for detailed policies.